6 Tactics to Target a Hyper-local Audience

 For example, let’s say that your business offers ski insurance in the US…

-You might wish to interview ten of the most established instructors about their favourite “apres ski” bars in a given resort.
+You might wish to interview ten of the most established instructors about their favorite “apres ski” bars in a given resort.
 For a deeper story, you might interview the mayor about how a specific ski resort has changed over recent times.
 Both options will have relevant local impact.

 SEO benefit: Traffic and engagement are proven ranking factors, and so a bigger reach is likely to yield better search performance.
 Over time, this will result in more backlinks and will solidify the content’s position.
 You can also request that contributors promote the content on their own website(s), thus generating a source of high-quality local links.